jadecobra/python_tdd_exercises/source/data_structures/none.rst

 green: make it pass
 ^^^^^^^^^^^^^^^^^^^
-I will make the tests to make them pass and can see from the tests that
+I make the tests to make them pass and can see from the tests that

 * `None <https://docs.python.org/3/library/constants.html?highlight=none#None>`_ is not a :doc:`dictionary </data_structures/dictionaries>`
 * `None <https://docs.python.org/3/library/constants.html?highlight=none#None>`_ is not a `set <https://docs.python.org/3/library/stdtypes.html#set-types-set-frozenset>`_